Lauraquiroga/login-checker-benchmarking/README.md

    cd login-checker-benchmarking
    ```
 2.  **Install dependencies**
-   Ensure that you have Python installed on your system (recommended Python 3.12.7).
+   Ensure that you have Python installed on your system.
-   Create and activate a virtual environment.
+   Create and activate a virtual environment (recommended version for the virtual environment: Python 3.12.7).

    Creation:
    ```bash